go-sif/sif/docs/custom-parsers.md

 }
 ```

-It is common to also provide a `CreateParser` factory method, along with a configuration struct:
+It is common to also provide a `CreateParser` factory function, along with a configuration struct:

 ```go
 type ParserConf struct {